yegor256/blog/_posts/2018/dec/2018-12-25-speaker-cheat-sheet.md

 slides [with my feet](https://www.youtube.com/watch?v=Rip_04Bv3Jk).
 Sometimes I just fool around.

+{% quote If you know everything, you can't be trusted. %}

 **Be Humble**.
 I believe that a really good speaker knows when to say "I don't know" (not too often though).
 If you know everything, you can't be trusted.
 You have to demonstrate to them that you are one of them, but a bit more advanced in one area.
 You are a programmer, just like them, but you know a bit more about Java memory management.
 And you are still learning and there is still a lot to learn.
 Now it's time to share your learning experience with them.
-To share.
+To _share_.
 Pay attention to this word.
 Not to teach them, but to share what you know.
 When you say "I don't know this" we trust you more, because we understand that you accurately estimate the limits of your knowledge.